leonism/all-things-digital/src/data/posts/healthy-eating-habits-body-mind.md

 Mindful eating is about being present during meals and developing a healthier relationship with food.
 Here’s how you can practice it:

-- **Hunger and Fullness Cues**: Before eating, ask yourself if you’re truly hungry.
-Stop when you feel comfortably full.
-- **Savor Each Bite**: Chew slowly and focus on the taste, texture, and aroma of your food.
-This enhances satisfaction and prevents overeating.
-- **Avoid Distractions**: Turn off the TV and put away your phone.
+-**Hunger and Fullness Cues**: Before eating, ask yourself if you’re truly hungry.
+Stop when you feel comfortably full. -**Savor Each Bite**: Chew slowly and focus on the taste, texture, and aroma of your food.
+This enhances satisfaction and prevents overeating. -**Avoid Distractions**: Turn off the TV and put away your phone.
 Eating mindfully helps you connect with your body’s needs.

 Understanding **emotional eating** is also vital.
 Many people turn to food during stress or boredom.
 Instead, try journaling, going for a walk, or practicing deep breathing exercises.